 In the culinary arts, an emulsion is a mixture of two liquids that would ordinarily not mix together, like oil and vinegar.
 There are three kinds of emulsions: temporary, semi-permanent, and permanent.
 An example of a temporary emulsion is a simple vinaigrette while mayonnaise is a permanent emulsion.

 When you look at oil and vinegar separately, you wouldn't necessarily imagine they could become unified into a viscous liquid.
 But certain substances act as emulsifiers, which means they help the two liquids come together and stay together (either temporarily or permanently) when the mixture is agitated.
 In the case of mayonnaise and hollandaise, it's the lecithin in the egg yolks that acts as the emulsifier.
 Lecithin, a fatty substance that is soluble in both fat and water, will readily combine with both the egg yolk and the oil or butter, essentially holding the two liquids together permanently.

 In a stable emulsion, the droplets of one of the liquids become evenly dispersed within the other liquid.
 The resulting liquid is thicker than the two original liquids were.
 In the case of salad dressing, oil droplets are suspended within the vinegar.
 As this vinaigrette sits, however, the oil and vinegar will separate again, making this a temporary emulsion.

 One less obvious example of a food that is an emulsion is chocolate, which is an emulsion of milk and cocoa butter.
-In fact, milk itself is an emulsion of water, protein solids and butterfat.
-If you've ever added lemon juice to milk, or maybe boiled it, you've seen what curdled milk looks like.
+In fact, milk itself is an emulsion of water, protein solids, and butterfat.
+If you've ever added lemon juice to milk or boiled it you've seen what curdled milk looks like.
 Curdling is the breaking of the emulsion, which causes the protein solids to coagulate and separate from the liquid.